 This post may contain affiliate links.
 Read our disclosure policy.

-If you’ve been following me for a while, you’ve probably seen me talk about the CORRECT way of how to measure flour at one time or another.
+If you’ve been following me for a while, you’ve probably seen me talk about the correct way to measure flour at one time or another.

 How you measure your baking ingredients can make or break your success in the kitchen.

 It’s actually kind of crazy just how critical this one step can be!
-I see SO many frustrated comments and messages from you guys asking what could have went wrong when a recipe doesn’t turn out.
-I would venture to say at least 50% of the time (probably more) it’s due to measurement issues.
+I see so many frustrated comments and messages from readers asking what could have gone wrong when a recipe doesn’t turn out.
+Most of the time, it’s due to measuring issues.

-The easiest ingredient to mis-measure is flour.
-That’s because it can be so easily compacted into a container or measuring cup without you even realizing.
+The easiest ingredient to mismeasure is flour.
+That’s because it can be so easily compacted into a container or measuring cup without realizing.

 - Dry (instead of moist)